 Remember, if you don't have a juicer, you can still participate.
-Simply blend the ingredients, tweak the flavours, and then strain.
-Or enter to win a juicer in our Omega Juicer Giveaway.
-Don't miss out on your chance to win one of FIVE Omega Vert VRT350 Masticating Juicers valued at $379.99.
+Simply blend the ingredients, tweak the flavors, and then strain.
+Or enter to win a juicer in our giveaway.
+Don't miss out on your chance to win one of five juicers valued at $379.99.

 If you would like a deeper cleanse, Karen is offering a 14-day cleanse online January 11-25th for a minimal charge of $29.

 Now, let's finish DAY 2 of the Cleanse!

 *Note: The cleanse recipes are deliberately simple to make things gentle and easy.

 Please read Karen's full fast preparation instructions, daily fasting routine, and post fast guidelines in the 3 DAY CLEANSE post.